 The City of Fresno Noise Element of the Fresno General Plan establishes a land use compatibility criterion of 60dB DNL for exterior noise levels in outdoor areas of noise-sensitive land uses.
+Outdoor activity areas generally include backyards of single family residences.
 The intent of the exterior noise level requirement is to provide an acceptable noise environment for outdoor activities and recreation.
 Furthermore, the Noise Element also requires that interior noise levels attributable to exterior noise sources not exceed 45 dB DNL.
 The intent of the interior noise level standard is to provide an acceptable noise environment for indoor communication and sleep.